rascalmicro/rascal-www/_static/build-guide.markdown

 ## Installing git ##

-You'll also need [git][8] installed.
-You might also want a graphical Git client, but you only need two git commands (clone and checkout), so it's not required.
+Next, install git.
+You might also want a graphical Git client, but to build the code, you only need two git commands (clone and checkout), so it's not required.
 Installing git is a straightforward process by now, and the fine people at Github have produced a series of guides that explain how to do it.

  * [Installing git on Ubuntu Linux][9]
  * [Installing git on OS X][10]